FoalTS/foal/docs/versioned_docs/version-1.x/tutorials/simple-todo-list/4-the-shell-script-create-todo.md

+---
-# The Shell Script create-todo
+title: The Shell Script create-todo
+---

 Now it is time to populate the database with some tasks.